akeneo/pim-docs/developer_guide/migration/index.rst

 Depending on these features and on the custom code you've added in your project, the migration can be more or less straightforward.

-Each release is provided with a migration guide and a set of scripts to automatize it the most as possible.
+Each release is provided with a migration guide and a set of scripts to automatize it as most as possible.

-We're continuing to improve this process to make every new migration easier than the previous one.
+We are continuing to improve this process to make every new migration easier than the previous one.

-There are the migration guides:
+Here are the migration guides:

 **Community Edition**